MateenSeddiqi/MarketPlaceUsingDjango/README.md

 ## Technologies:
     1. Django Version four for backend of website.
     3. HTML, CSS Tailwind for frontend of website.
-    3. Db.Sqlite for Database of system
+    3. Db.Sqlite for Database of website.
 ## Features:
     1. User Authentication:
         1. Sign-up